pwarner/WarpCode.Outcomes/docs/composing-outcomes.md

 1. With Then and ThenAsync
 2. With the LINQ comprehension known as the natural query style.

-In these examples, we want to transform the `System.DateTime` value potentially held by the input outcome, to a formatted string.

 ## Compose an `Outcome<T>` with `Then` and a map function.

 The `map` function parameter is a `Func<T,TNext>` delegate that's executed if the outcome **does not** carry a problem.